 Mrs Mwandawiro is also a dorm parent in the residential programme at the Academy.
 In her opinion, the residence has an atmosphere where students nurture good habits, develop independence and set high standards for themselves.
 In addition, she says that “the residences are a wonderful way to let students from different parts of the world bond together and learn from each other’s cultures.”

 Mrs Mwandawiro appreciates the opportunities for professional development at the Academy.
 “I learned different and effective ways to approach teaching and learning that were friendlier to my students.
 I like the way the Academy believes that teachers are still learning.”

-In addition, she cites the values system informed by the AKA Strands that make the Academy unique as we strive to be ethical people who respect and accommodate others who are different from us.
+In addition, she cites the values system informed by the Aga Khan Curricular Strands that make the Academy unique as we strive to be ethical people who respect and accommodate others who are different from us.

 Mrs Mwandawiro has been an encouraging teacher at the Academy for 11 years now and has inspired many students.
-With a Bachelor’s of Education in Science, she has helped many students in the Middle Years and Diploma Programmes, as well as those beyond the Academy.
+With a Bachelor of Education in science, she has helped many students in the Middle Years and Diploma Programmes, as well as those beyond the Academy.
 Through her experiences at the Academy, she has learnt and helped others learn as well.

 30 November 2016